TPSjunkie/overpass-network/README.md

 ## Private, Instant Transactions:
 >Enables private, instant Bitcoin transactions without any third parties.
 As well as full off-chain Overpass dApp & Smart Contract support ready.
+Integrations to follow or be picked up and worked on in parallel are for this to be implemented in working for Ethereum and TON as well
-## Leverage TON's Cells and BOCs:
+## Leverage Cells and BOCs:
  > - Using cells and BOCs, which are key features of
-  > TON, to facilitate this bridge.
+  > to facilitate this bridge.
   >- A slice of a cell is a hash of the cell, which is
   > used to verify the transaction.
 ## Plonky2 Proof Mechanism: